natpaq/HoneyNebula/README.md

 ## Procedure

 We set up multiple Honeypot architectures in their own VM instance within the Google Cloud Platform.
-Each honeypot was taken from Paralax’s “awesome-honeypots” github repository and from this list, our focus was the T-Pot.
-This is a multi-honeypot platform that has additional features such as Elasticsearch for retrieving back end information, kibana for visualizing the attack log information which is necessary for us to make our observations.
-The T-pot is based on the network installer Debian which allows multiple honeypot daemons to run on the same network interface. able to manage so many honeypot categories is that it runs everything as a dockerized environment where each container is a sub category.
-Depending on the protocol the attacker is trying to access, the T-pot routes them to a particular container.
+Each honeypot was taken from Paralax’s “awesome-honeypots” github repository and from this list, we focused on the T-Pot.
+This is a multi-honeypot platform that has additional features such as Elasticsearch for retrieving back end information, Kibana for visualizing the attack log information that is necessary to make our observations.
+The T-pot is based on the network installer Debian which allows multiple honeypot daemons to run on the same network interface.
+The T-pot is a dockerized environment where each container is a sub category so depending on the protocol the attacker is trying to access, the T-pot routes them to a particular container.

 ## Results

 xxxx

 ## Discussion